mspbannister/ud120-projects/final_project/P5_submission.md

 *Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?*

-The goal of this project is to use machine learning to create a program (“classifier”) that can predict whether an individual at Enron was involved in the Enron scandal (i.e. whether they were “persons-of-interest” or “POIs”), based on financial and/or email data available in the public domain.
+The goal of this project is to investigate whether we can use machine learning to create a program (“classifier”) that can predict whether an individual at Enron was involved in the Enron scandal (i.e. whether they were “persons-of-interest” or “POIs”), based on financial and/or email data available in the public domain.
 The data set contains information on 146 people connected with Enron, including salary and bonus data, the value of Enron stock held by the individual, the number of emails sent to/from that individual, and whether the individual was known to be a POI.

 Machine learning can help us spot patterns across multiple variables that enable more accurate classification than could be achieved by manual means.
 As far as this project is concerned, that might mean that, for example, salary may not accurately predict whether an individual was a POI, but when combined with stock holding and email information, a clearer trend may appear.